What is Customer Engineering?

 Customer engineering scales customer obsession.

-It’s common for founding teams are customer obsessed in the early days, but as the number of customers grows exponentially, customer obsession breaks down.
+Founding teams are customer obsessed in the early days, but as the number of customers grows exponentially, customer obsession breaks down.
 Time for customers declines linearly as focus is split on recruiting, fundraising, partnerships, product roadmaps, and internal management.
-A founder’s ability to focus on specific customers, not just the broad customer base, declines as has definitely disappeared by the time we’ve hit the Dunbar number (150) of customers.
+A founder’s ability to focus on specific customers, not just the broad customer base, declines, and has definitely disappeared by the Dunbar number (150) of customers.

 The last decade of product-led growth means self-serve customer bases scale faster, earlier.
 A decade ago, a public SaaS company might have a thousand customers.
 Now, you’ll get to a thousand before Series B, and that thousand might have all signed up in the last year.
 This volume creates the problem of scaling customer obsession very early on.